DanielMuller/ses-email-forward/README.md

 * Updates bounce counters in the alias table.

 ## Todo
-### Cloudwatch dashboard
+### Improve Logs and dashboard
-* Add dashboards to have an overview of rejected, bounced and delivered messages
+* Have better logging and display of message flows
+* Find a way to feedback false negative SPAM to SNS